JJ-Ju/multi-cli/docs/ide-companion-spec.md

 ### 2. Discovery Mechanism: The Port File

-For Gemini CLI to connect, it needs to discover which IDE instance it's running in and what port your server is using.
+For Ionesco CLI to connect, it needs to discover which IDE instance it's running in and what port your server is using.
 The extension **MUST** facilitate this by creating a "discovery file."

 - **How the CLI Finds the File:** The CLI determines the Process ID (PID) of the IDE it's running in by traversing the process tree.
 It then looks for a discovery file that contains this PID in its name.
 - **File Location:** The file must be created in a specific directory: `os.tmpdir()/gemini/ide/`.
 Your extension must create this directory if it doesn't exist.